miwashi-edu/edu-frontend-auth/README.md

   // ... other settings
 });
 ```

+## Vulnerabilities

+Susceptible to Cross-Site Request Forgery (CSRF) attacks unless additional protections (like CSRF tokens) are implemented.

+If not configured with the HttpOnly flag, cookies are also vulnerable to XSS attacks.

+### Cross-origin restrictions:

+Cookies have limitations when dealing with cross-origin requests and require proper CORS configuration.

 # 4. HTTP-only Cookie
 Similar to the regular cookie method, but ensure the backend sets the HTTP-only flag.

 The frontend code remains the same as in the cookie example.
 Ensure your backend sets the httpOnly flag on the cookie.

+## Vulnerabilities
+Reduces the risk of XSS attacks since HTTP-only cookies are not accessible via JavaScript.
+Still vulnerable to CSRF attacks unless additional protections are implemented.

+### Same cross-origin restrictions as regular cookies.

 # 5. Bearer Token in Authorization Header

 > Same as the regular cookie method, but set the cookie with the httpOnly flag (res.cookie('token', token, { httpOnly: true })).